Peninsula School is a 501c3 nonprofit entity governed by a Board of Directors. The School is

 Douglas Thompson, PhD recently retired after being Head of School at Mid-Peninsula High School for fifteen years.
 He earned his Bachelor of Arts degree in English from UCSB and his Master of Arts degree and his PhD in Comparative Literature from UCLA.
 Doug feels most strongly that education cannot just be a race to accumulate factual knowledge.
 He believes a thoughtful and ethical approach to education must take into account the fact that students learn differently, and that society as a whole benefits when these differences are respected and when all students are given a genuine and legitimate opportunity to learn.
 Doug was raised in Brazil.
 He is bilingual in Portuguese and English, and tries very hard to keep up a connection with Brazilian language and culture.
 To that end, he is an avid singer and player of Bossa Nova music.

 Alisa Mallari Tu and her husband David are parents of four Peninsula students.
 Alisa has enthusiastically served Peninsula School in various vounteer capacities throughout the years.
 Alisa and her extended family own and operate an assisted living and memory care community in Redwood City and has worked with the senior population for over 20 years.

 Ellen Wilkinson was an active member of the Peninsula community from 1997-2012 while her two children attended the school.
-She managed the Spring Fair numerous times and loved the challenge of creating an engaging community experience and produced the Peninsula School Timeline display to teach the community about the rich history of the school.
+She managed the Spring Fair numerous times and loved the challenge of creating an engaging community experience and produced the Peninsula School Timeline Display to teach the community about the rich history of the school.
 Ellen piloted a successful home energy program with the Peninsula community in 2006/07 that ultimately motivated over 1000 bay area households to reduce their energy use.
-She has a M.S., works in the enviromental field, has served on numerous nonprofit boards and advisory committees, and loves to plant trees.
+She has a M.S., works in the environmental field, has served on numerous nonprofit boards and advisory committees, and loves to plant trees.